Shipyards of the Canadian Naval Shipbuilding Program 1939-2017

 Morton Engineering and Dry Dock Company

-The company was later actively engaged in constructing corvettes for the Canadian Navy under the Navy’s 1940 building program, and under the 1942-1943 building program, delivering nine twin screw corvettes.
-In summary the yard’s wartime production comprised twenty-one corvettes, eight frigates, four cargo vessels and five coasters.
+The company was later actively engaged in constructing corvettes for the Royal Canadian Navy under the Navy’s 1940 building program, and under the 1942-1943 building program, delivering 9 twin screw corvettes.
+In total the yard’s wartime production comprised 21 corvettes, eight frigates, four cargo vessels and five coasters.
 Employment had peaked at 2700 men during the war years.

 In the Fall of 1945 three employees, Bob W. McGilvray, a marine engineering draughtsman, Jean-Paul Zizka and Gustave Goselin left the company to join Davie.
 The yard was sold to Herve Baribeau in 1946, becoming the St. Laurence Metal and Marine Works Ltd. It built its last ship in 1949.